Clean Air Day 2022

 What you can do

-There are Clean Air Day free resources, which can be used by individuals, schools, businesses and communities to run events and get ideas.
+- download Clean Air Day free resources which can be used by individuals, schools, businesses and communities to run events and get ideas.

-Find out what you can do to reduce your emissions and protect your health by calculating your air pollution contribution.
+- reduce your emissions and protect your health by calculating your air pollution contribution

 What we're doing